Overview

 For assignment problems, you should work on your own.
 If you get stuck, you are welcome to discuss it with other students (in-person, or online on Piazza).
 However, the solutions must be your work.
 If you discussed with someone, please mention their name and what you received help with in your submission.

-Mid-semester exam will be closed-book.
+Mid-semester and end-semester exams will be closed-book.
 No collaboration is allowed.

 Saket is an Assistant Professor at the Koita Centre for Digital Health at IIT Bombay.
 His lab focuses on developing statistical models for analyzing multi-omics data.
 Saket obtained his B.Tech+M.Tech in Chemical Engineering at IIT Bombay in 2014.
 He pursued his Ph.D in Computational Biology and Bioinformatics at the University of Southern California developing computational methods for understanding how proteins are synthesized in the body.
-Until very recently, he was a postdoc at the New York Genome Center developing statistical methods for analyzing single-cell genomics data.
+Saket Lab develops novel statistical and computational methods to answer fundamental questions in disease biology and public health.

 Units: 6

-Location: LC 302, 3rd Floor Lecture Hall Complex, L1 Building, Opp.
+Location: LC TBA, TBA Floor Lecture Hall Complex, L1 Building, Opp.
 KReSIT Bldg., Between Physics & MEMS Dept. GMaps coordinates

 Instructor: Saket Choudhary | Homepage | Blog